-When my mother wasn’t working, I’d hop on our household’s single Windows XP computer and wait for our dial-up internet to boot up in its signature cacophony of noise, just so I could play the latest and greatest Flash games for a mere thirty minutes per day, using none other than Internet Explorer.
+But gaming means different things to different people.
+While today’s gaming industry boasts superior hardware, games-as-a-service subscriptions, and vastly open worlds, none of that existed in my childhood.
+Back in the good ol’ days, it was all about browser gaming.
+When my mother wasn’t working, I’d hop on our Windows XP desktop and wait for our dial-up internet to boot up in its signature cacophony of noise, just so I could play the latest and greatest games for a mere thirty minutes to an hour a day using none other than Internet Explorer.

-ArmorGames, CrazyMonkeyGames, Kongregate, Addicting Games, Newgrounds—I’m sure I’m missing a few names.
-These sites featured classic Flash games like Kingdom Rush, The Last Stand saga, Bowman 1 and 2, Interactive Buddy, Feudalism II, Learn to Fly, Kitten Cannon, Stick War, Age of War, the Bloons TD saga, the Epic Battle Fantasy games made by the incredibly talented Matt Roszak, and a treasure trove of far too many other games to enumerate here.
+The late 2000s marked the golden age of Adobe Flash: a dinosaur-age technology that powered some of the most enjoyable, quirky, and questionable games that my younger self had ever played.
+I frequented sites like ArmorGames, CrazyMonkeyGames, Kongregate, Addicting Games, Newgrounds, and many others in my free time in search of new adventures.
+These sites featured classic Flash games like Kingdom Rush, The Last Stand saga, the Bowman games, Interactive Buddy, Feudalism II, Learn to Fly, Kitten Cannon, Stick War, Age of War, the Bloons TD saga, Mud and Blood 2, the Epic Battle Fantasy games made by the incredibly talented Matt Roszak, and a treasure trove of far too many other games to list here.

-If you didn’t own a console, you played Flash spin-offs like Portal: The Flash Version, Super Smash Flash, and hundreds of low-quality Super Mario clones made with—you guessed it—Flash.
+If you didn’t own a gaming console or a proper gaming PC, you played Flash spin-offs of popular games: Portal: The Flash Version, Super Smash Flash, and hundreds of Super Mario clones made with—you guessed it—Flash.

-And all of that is now a distant past—a precious little slice of the Internet relegated to the history books.
+Sadly, all of this is now a distant past—a precious little slice of the Internet relegated to the history books.

 Today, December 31, 2020, marks the end of Flash as we know it.